druce/druce.github.io/_posts/2016-01-01-key-escrow-a-case-study-in-using-the-blockchain-for-transparency.md

 ---
 id: 4338
-title: 'iPhone Backdoors for the FBI, a blockchain approach for transparent due process, and why it&#8217;s a bad idea'
+title: 'iPhone Backdoors for the FBI, a blockchain approach for transparent due process, and why it’s a bad idea'
 date: 2016-01-01T14:22:27+00:00
 author: Druce Vertes, CFA
 layout: post